MTTR vs. MTTA vs. MTBF: A Complete Set of Common Incident Management Metrics

 What is considered good MTTR?

 Many factors need to be considered when defining “good MTTR.”
-But a good rule of thumb is under five hours.
+But a good rule of thumb for time to repair or recovery is under five hours.

 Incident Metrics Step-by-Step

 When an incident is identified, it triggers an alert.
 That’s when the clock should start ticking.
 In my experience, 90% of companies don’t start measuring for any MTTx results until a ticket is created.
 When you skip steps in the process, however, you manipulate the results of MTTR, and when that happens, and the incident goes away, or the supporting data necessary for performing triage and diagnosis is not captured, potential problems are dismissed as “noise” in the system.